I know the feeling: this team is too bright, too talented, to be missing like this.

 This is what work erosion looks like.

 What work loses between conversations.
-52 seconds.
+52 s

 Where do you start?